List of Hell Teacher: Jigoku Sensei Nube characters: Doumori Elementary School staff

-One of the newer teachers at Doumori Elementary, Mami Kuroi (Kuroi Mami, 黒井 まみ), heads the first-grade class of 1–3.
+She is one of the newer teachers at Doumori Elementary, heads the first-grade class of 1–3.
 However, unlike Nūbē's exorcisms, her interests and studies lie in the occult and witchcraft.
 She pursued her studies in a German university and across Europe to enhance her knowledge and skills in such areas.
 Despite her youthful appearance, she is actually 28 years old, several years older than the more experienced Nūbē.
 Nūbē disapproves of her obsession with the dark arts and often reprimands her for practicing them.
 The fact that her 1st-grade classroom is located two floors below his 5th-grade class occasionally exposes him to the influence of her magic unknowingly, until he intervenes to stop her antics.
-Some of her various magical skills include casting curses, summoning creatures, performing transformations, creating voodoo dolls, and even flying on her own little broomstick, not to mention wearing a flat-top hat that transforms into a witch's hat whenever she performs her magic.
+Some of her various magical skills include casting curses, devil's summoning, performing transformations, creating voodoo dolls, and even flying on her own little broomstick, not to mention wearing a flat-top hat that transforms into a witch's hat whenever she performs her magic.

-Upon her arrival at the school, Kuroi-sensei becomes infatuated with her male colleague and decides to use her magic to try and win him over, even going as far as sealing his Oni no Te inside a cute handmade glove.
-However, after repeatedly being scolded by Nūbē, and possibly observing the romantic pursuits of both Ritsuko-sensei and Yukime, she resorts to summoning her own demonic love slave in the form of the "Western Devil" Beelzebub.
+Upon her arrival at the school, Kuroi becomes infatuated with her male colleague and decides to use her magic to try and win him over, even going as far as sealing his demon hand inside a cute handmade glove.
+However, after repeatedly being scolded by Nūbē, and possibly observing the romantic pursuits of both Ritsuko and Yukime, she resorts to summoning her own demonic love slave in the form of the "Western Devil" Beberububu.